 Why are you traveling 4,000 miles this summer with the Ulman Foundation?

 I am SO excited to be a part of the Ulman Cancer Fund community!!
-I am blessed to be healthy and hopefully inspire others in some way to give back in such a way I am able to do through this run across the country.
-I hope that with this run, I can help to raise the awareness of cancer and all that comes with it.
+I am blessed to be healthy and hopefully inspire others to give back in such a way I am able to do through this run across the country.
+When I found out how much I lovved runnning, I was going through my own battles.
+Running helped me to keep calm and focused.
+It makes me extremely grateful that I can use something that makes me so happy to help others.
+I hope that with this run, I can help raise the awareness of cancer and all that comes with it.
 I think some people assume it will never happen to them, but cancer can happen to anyone at any age.
 Cancer doesn't only affect the person who is diagnosed, but also close family and friends.
 My hope is to not only raise money for the foundation, but to raise a general awareness for cancer.

 2019 marks the 18th year of the 4K for Cancer sending young adults on journeys across the country in an effort to inspire hope and unite communities in the fight against cancer.
 The 4K for Cancer is a program of the Ulman Foundation (Ulman).
 Interested in joining the fight?
 Apply to be a rider or runner a at www.4kforcancer.org!